 When symptoms do emerge in more advanced stages, they include weight loss, pelvic pain, back or hip pain and urinary difficulties, such as burning or pain during urination, the inability to urinate or blood in the urine.

 - Digital Rectal Examination (DRE) – This may be carried out by a doctor.
 Using a gloved finger to examine the rectum, he may be able to feel a lump or growth in the prostate.

 - Prostate-Specific Antigen (PSA) Test – This is the most common initial test for prostate cancer.
 It tests the level of PSA – a protein produced by the cells in the prostate gland – in the blood.
 The higher the level, the more likely cancer is present, although other factors may cause an elevated PSA reading as well.

-Prostate Biopsy – If prostate cancer is suspected, a biopsy – removal of sample tissue – is carried out, after which, if the result is positive, a bone scan or computer scanning of the pelvis is needed to determine the extent of the cancer.
+- Prostate Biopsy – If prostate cancer is suspected, a biopsy – removal of sample tissue – is carried out, after which, if the result is positive, a bone scan, CT or MRI scan of the pelvis may be needed to determine the extent of the tumour.

-- Transrectal Ultrasound – This uses sound waves to visualize the prostate gland.
-This is most often used during a biopsy to guide the needles into the part of the prostate gland where tumor is suspected.
+- Transrectal Ultrasound – This uses sound waves to visualise the prostate gland.
+This is most often used during a biopsy to guide the needles into the part of the prostate gland where tumour is suspected.